sathwikreddyd/ica8Testing/README.md

 Main

 1. Execute main to get two options 1.
 Take input from CMD 2.
 Take from file
-2. Urinals count is displayed on screen
+2. For CMD input Urinals count is displayed on screen
+3. For Files then output is generated in src/output/ folder with incrementing number appended to file.
+If multiple Files are present, file with (rule(X).txt) highest X value is the latest output.

 Test